Like Mike: Plot

 Bittleman eventually signs a contract with the Knights stating that all of Calvin's money will go to him until Calvin comes of age, or is adopted.
 When the second option is about to become true, a desperate Bittleman steals Calvin's sneakers and bets $100,000 on the Toronto Raptors to beat the Knights.
 After the kids convince Ox and his cohorts that Bittleman is selfish, Ox takes the shoes out of Bittleman's safe.
 The kids head to the arena with Calvin's sneakers.
 Bittleman escapes and sends goons after Calvin in a failed attempt to retrieve the shoes.

 After the third quarter ends with Vince Carter and the Raptors routing the Knights, 80–59, Calvin makes it back to the arena with the shoes.
-Calvin nearly gets benched for arriving late, but Tracy and the rest of the team convinces Coach Wagner to let Calvin play, and the Knights start to make a comeback.
+Calvin nearly gets benched for arriving late, but Tracy and the rest of the team convince Coach Wagner to let Calvin play, and the Knights start to make a comeback.
 After a pile-on towards the end of the game, Calvin's shoes are ruined with the Knights trailing the Raptors, 103–102.
 Without the shoes, and wanting to go back to being a normal kid again, Calvin tells the team that, regardless of whether or not the Knights make the playoffs, this will be his last game.
 In the final play, Calvin manages to pump fake to get Carter to jump and pass the ball to Tracy.
 Tracy makes the game-winning shot at the final buzzer, and the Knights defeat the Raptors, 104–103, clinching the Knights' first playoff appearance.

-After going back to the orphanage, Calvin and Murph get adopted by Tracy, and Reg by a different family, though they stay in touch.
-Bittleman, not having the money to pay the bet he made, goes missing (likely to avoid getting killed by the loan sharks for failing to pay, or avoid imprisonment for his treatment towards Calvin and the other orphans), and the orphanage is now sponsored by the Knights.
+After going back to the orphanage, Calvin and Murph are adopted by Tracy, and Reg by a different family, though they stay in touch.
+Bittleman, not having the money to pay the bet he made, goes missing (likely to avoid getting killed by the loan sharks for failing to pay, or to avoid imprisonment for his treatment towards Calvin and the other orphans), and the orphanage is now sponsored by the Knights.